safe-research/erc-7955/README.md

+> [!WARNING]
+> Code in this repository is not audited and may contain serious security holes.
+Use at your own risk.

 # ERC-7955: Permissionless CREATE2 Factory

 This project implements [ERC-7955: Permissionless CREATE2 Factory](https://ercs.ethereum.org/ERCS/erc-7955): a mechanism for permissionlessly deploying CREATE2 factory contracts (similar to the Safe singleton factory).
 This is an improvement over the status quo: